willnorris/willnorris.com/src/_posts/2015-02-13-gabriel-update.md

 Now, a week and half into things, we're all doing really well.
 Elisabeth has been on bed rest while she was recovering, but is now able to be up and about a lot more.
-Gabe has been having a little trouble latching on whlie nursing, partially due to a lip and tongue tie.
+Gabe has been having a little trouble latching on while nursing, partially due to a lip and tongue tie.
 We took him to the dentist this past week to have a frenectomy done, where they used a laser to release both ties.
 He's still having a bit of trouble latching, but it's been a marked improvement.
-In the meantime, we've been hand feeding him breastmilk with a syringe and small tube.
+In the meantime, we've been hand feeding him breast milk with a syringe and small tube.
 We're doing that instead of a bottle for now in the hopes that it will make transitioning back to the breast a little easier.
 He's still not gaining as much weight as we would like to see, but we're confident we'll get there.
 But hand feeding also means that we can share the job of feeding, which has been a nice break for Elisabeth, and has given me more bonding time with Gabe, which is great.